v0lta/Wavelet-network-compression/README.md

 It also contains the source code used to create the experimental results which are reportet in the paper Deep neural network compression via learnable wavelet transforms which is available here https://arxiv.org/pdf/2004.09569.pdf.
+The most interesting module is `wavelet_learning/wavelet_linear.py`, it's where the wavelet optimization happens.

 ###### Experiments:
 To repeat the experiments from the paper run any of the run_all files in python.